informatica-unica/lip/setup-git/README.md

 # Git tutorial for LiP Lab

-The purpose of this tutorial is to help you set up a minimal working environment to create and push your solutions to the exercises of the lab.
+The purpose of this tutorial is to help you set up a minimal working environment to create and push your solutions to the exercises of the LiP Lab.

-We assume you are reading this guide from your fork of the [lab repository](https://github.com/informatica-unica/lip) and are working on a Linux machine.
+We assume you are reading this guide from your own fork of the [lab repository](https://github.com/informatica-unica/lip) and are working on a Linux (virtual) machine.

 ## 1. Install `git`

-Your Linux (virtual) machine most likely comes with `git` preinstalled.
+Your Linux distribution most likely comes with `git` preinstalled.
 You can check this by running:

 ```bash
 git --version